ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 ![1*81XjZBZg2bbNXunuxgnFPQ](https://user-images.githubusercontent.com/58959408/174729840-a85c3319-3a70-4922-9335-e4bb6f765ee9.png)

-7. Create a Password for the Host Name - write this down as well, as you will need this later on.
+7. Create a Password for the Host Name

 ![1*ft498oj7syh4zVjI48U_tw](https://user-images.githubusercontent.com/58959408/174729894-d0fc794f-add8-49e7-9015-521f9e93958f.png)

-8. Create a User Name without 42 at the end (eg. prossi) - write down your Host Name, as you will need this later on.
+8. Create a User Name without 42 at the end (eg. testUser)

 ![1*rhJWnMKN0TPBZwqRey9OeQ](https://user-images.githubusercontent.com/58959408/174729939-06933a35-5dd1-4924-848e-78d2023bb66e.png)

-9. Create a Password for the User Name (you might as well use the same password as your Host Password) write this down as well, as you will need this later on.
+9. Create a Password for the User Name

 10. Press `enter` on your `Timezone` (The timezone your currently doing this project in).